iftwigs/DScourseHW/README.md

 # DScourseHW
-homework from data science course
+some old homeworks from data science course